 - Remove data fragments below the table (such as totals rows).
 No further data should follow after the customers.

-One customer file per field sales rep
+- One customer file per rep:

 How much customer data can I import?

 A maximum of 3,000 data records (customers) can be imported per field sales representative, whereby a maximum of 1,000 customers may have an assigned call interval.

 If you need to visit more than 1,000 addresses, initially set a call interval only for those customers whom you want to visit first and have the highest priority.
 You can prioritize based on various criteria such as sales volume or potential or number of employees.
 Do not filter by geography – customers should be available for visits in every region of a territory.

 Several addresses or contact persons per customer?

 If you have several addresses per customer (delivery address, billing address, etc.), decide which of these addresses the field sales force should visit and import only that.

 Are several contact persons visited separately, perhaps also at different intervals?
 Then create each contact person as a separate customer in portatour®.
 They can all have the same address.
 For example, you can create several doctors to be visited, all of whom work in the same hospital, as different customers.

 If you want to know more about the relative advantages and disadvantages of each of the possibilities, please contact us.

 Your reward for doing a good job here?